-The hotel never had much of a reason to suspect that it would have to undermining the appeal of the springs.
-Antibiotics promised to scale down its ambition of becoming a world-class resort.
-But by the late 1940s, advances in medicine and science were eradicate many of the ailments that visitors had “taken the waters” to cure.
+The hotel never had much of a reason to suspect that it would have to undermine the appeal of the springs.
+Antibiotics promised to scale down its ambition of becoming a world-class resort, and by the late 1940's, advances in medicine and science were eradicating many of the ailments that visitors had "taken the waters" to cure.
 Changes in the type of resort experience that Americans were seeking were also taking place.
 Long vacations in one spot were becoming less popular due to the mobility provided by the automobile.
 Very quickly, the selling points of a spa retreat were being rendered obsolete.

-Commonly referred to as the “Jewel of Saratoga”, the Gideon Putnam stands as a reminder of Saratoga’s past as it adapts to serve the needs of the present.
-The hotel is listed in the National Trust for Historic Preservation’s guide to Historic Hotels of America, and the hotel’s setting, the 2,200 acre Saratoga Spa State Park, is designated a National Historic Landmark.
+Commonly referred to as the "Jewel of Saratoga", the Gideon Putnam stands as a reminder of Saratoga's past as it adapts to serve the needs of the present.
+The hotel is listed in the National Trust for Historic Preservation's guide to Historic Hotels of America, and the hotel's setting, the 2,200 acre Saratoga Spa State Park, is designated a National Historic Landmark.
 Celebrities can still be seen at the hotel and in the surrounding area.
-Robert Redford stayed at the hotel in 1997 while filming scenes from the Horse Whisperer and a scene from the Dustin Hoffman Billy Bathgate was shot in the hotel lobby in 1991.
+Robert Redford stayed at the hotel in 1997 while filming scenes from The Horse Whisperer, and a scene from Dustin Hoffman's Billy Bathgate was shot in the hotel lobby in 1991.

-With roots reaching back to the original inhabitants of the area, the Gideon Putnam continues to blend tradition and elegance to create a timeless experience, an experience that represents all that Gideon Putnam envisioned two centuries earlier.
+With roots reaching back to the original inhabitants of the area, the Gideon Putnam continues to blend tradition and elegance to create a timeless experience, representing all that Gideon Putnam envisioned two centuries earlier.